 Dr. Emma Field

-Dr Emma Field is an experienced counselling psychologist who provides therapeutic, supervision and diagnostic assessment services for young people and adults.
-She has extensive experience working therapeutically in private practice with a wide range of clients including children, adolescents and adults with neurodiverse traits and diagnoses.
+Dr Emma Field is an experienced counselling psychologist who provides therapeutic, supervision and diagnostic assessment services for children, young people and adults, who provides CBT services to young people 16+ and adults at ADHD Scotland.
+She works therapeutically with a wide range of clients with neurodiverse traits and diagnoses.

 Emma is strongly motivated to understand others and their personal histories, stories and experiences.
 As a neurodiverse individual, she understands the difficulties that others with these differences may experience when navigating the world they live in, designed by neurotypical others.
 She feels strongly about providing a neuro-affirmative process with all individuals she encounters.
 She understands how others may be misunderstood and misinterpreted by those around them.